2023 awards show schedule: How to watch

 The 76th annual awards show will be held Feb.
 19 at Royal Festival Hall at Southbank Centre in London.

 This year's ceremony will culminate in a live broadcast of the final four categories for the first time.
-The event will feature two hosts, one leading the ceremony from the auditorium and one overseeing the new BAFTA Backstage Studio.
+Richard E. Grant and Alison Hammond will host the show.

 Nominations will be announced Jan.
 19.